 This guest blog post was written by Elizabeth Bear.
 She is a researcher, author, and content writer for My Baby’s Heartbeat Bear, a brand that makes recordable stuffed animals to listen to your baby’s heartbeat.
-She spends her days as the ringleader of a never-tiring circus–one full of tightrope walkers, mess makers, and danger seekers.
-Elizabeth is currently expecting baby #5 and homeschooling the rest of her tribe.
-She exists on toddler kisses, caffeine, and tears of (panic) happiness.
-Also enjoy her latest blogs about pregnancy.

 The most important thing you can do as a parent is to “learn your child”.
 This doesn’t just mean knowing your child’s favorite color or who their best friend is; it means understanding your child’s thought process, actions, and reactions.
 Of course, this is not an easy task and is ever changing.
 But learning the foundation–the roots–of your child will allow you to better relate to them and provide support throughout their life.